Clinical-Genomics/BALSAMIC/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If the PR includes a new PoN adhere to the criteria below. -->

 - [ ] The PR includes the addition of a new Panel of Normals
-- [ ] The samples have been verified to adhere to the sample selection criteria on Atlas PoN creation instructions for balsamic
+- [ ] The samples have been verified to adhere to the sample selection criteria on [Atlas PoN creation instructions for Balsamic](https://atlas.scilifelab.se/infrastructure/BALSAMIC/balsamic_pon/#procedure)

 ### User Changes